DimensionDev/Mask-Docs/docs/tutorial/evm-integration.md

-# EVM Chain Integration
+# Ethereum-Compatible Chain

-It's easy to integrate an EVM-compatible chain into Mask Network.
+This tutorial guides you to integrate a new EVM chain.

 After you add a new `ChainId` and `NetworkType` in `packages/web3-shared/evm/types/index.ts`.
 You can follow the TypeScript compiler.
 By fixing these errors, the integration progress will keep moving forward.
 Here is a complete instruction list to ensure you wouldn't miss anything.

 ## Integration Instructions

-### Setup Metadata
+### Metadata

-- [ ] Add a logo image
+- [ ] Add the network logo in `packages/web3-shared/evm/assets/`.
-  - `packages/mask/src/plugins/EVM/assets/`
-- [ ] Add metadata data
+- [ ] Add metadata data in `packages/web3-shared/evm/constants/chains.json`
-  - `packages/web3-shared/evm/assets/chains.json`
-- [ ] Add an HTTP RPC node
+- [ ] Add an HTTP RPC node in `packages/web3-constants/evm/rpc.json`.
-  - `packages/web3-constants/evm/rpc.json`
-- [ ] Set network descriptor
+- [ ] Set network descriptor `packages/mask/src/plugins/EVM/constants.ts`
-  - `PLUGIN_NETWORKS` in `packages/mask/src/plugins/EVM/constants.ts`

-### Setup External APIs
+### External APIs

 Mask Network fetches on-chain data from various data sources.
 Therefore, you can configure the identification data of the chain on those providers.